 But empathy is often a vital first step, not a misstep.
 Research clearly suggests that when we identify with someone, when we see the world through his or her eyes, we’re more likely to treat them with kindness—perhaps because they seem more human and their needs feel more real to us.

-Given that he seems to follow the science (to a point), I’m not sure why Brooks chose to come down so hard against empathy.
+Given that he seems to follow the science, I’m not sure why Brooks chose to come down so hard against empathy.
 He can have a reactionary streak, to be sure, and this seems like an attempt to reject the growing interest in (touchy-feely) empathy in favor of good ole fashioned moral absolutes—a firm moral “code.”

 But don’t members of al Qaeda have exactly the kind of code Brooks extols?
 What they don’t seem to have is empathy for their victims.

-Perhaps, as Brooks suggests, empathy without a moral code is futile.
+Perhaps, as Brooks suggests, empathy without a moral code can be futile.
 But a code without empathy is dangerous.